MaxLeap/Docs/en/Android/GettingStarted/HelpCenter_ExistingProject.md

 	![imgSupportAddMsg](../../../images/imgSupportAddMsg.png)

-	At last, click the top right "send" button and you can receive a message from Leap Cloud:
+	At last, click the top right "send" button and you can receive a message from MaxLeap:

 	![imgSupportConversation](../../../images/imgSupportConversation.png)

-	It indicates that Leap Cloud has received your feedback message.
+	It indicates that MaxLeap has received your feedback message.
 Test succeeded.

 #Next Step

 At this point, you have completed the installation and configuration of HelpCenter SDK.
-Please check [HelpCenter SDK Guide](LC_DOCS_GUIDE_LINK_PLACEHOLDER_ANDROID#SUPPORT_ZH) to find more details about Leap Cloud.
+Please check [HelpCenter SDK Guide](ML_DOCS_GUIDE_LINK_PLACEHOLDER_ANDROID#SUPPORT_ZH) to find more details about MaxLeap.